sinawic/service-health-checker/Readme.md

 # nodejs upstream services health check app

-populate the `upstreams.json` with your case and they'll be monitored within given interval
+populate the `upstreams.json` according to your case and they'll be monitored within given interval

 simply by running